Consdata/logger/README.md

 ### Commit with wizard

-To commit with commitizen run `npm run commit`.
+To commit with commitizen install comitizen globally and run `git cz`.

 ### Release